bearwinterfirth/pokemon/README.md

 >The testpoints are split into one training list (100 datapoints) and one testing list (50 points).
-The test points are classified as Pichu/Pikachu (using 10-NN) and the accuracy of the model is calculated by checking how big percentage of the predictions were actually true.
+The test points are classified as Pichu/Pikachu (using 10-NN) and the accuracy of the model is calculated by checking how large percentage of the predictions were actually true.

->All this is done 10 times, and the mean accuracy is calculated.
+>This is carried out 10 times, and the mean accuracy is calculated.
 All results are written to the file **mean_accuracy.txt**.